-ED 225 Arts & Crafts for Early Childhood Education FA 3 s.h.
+ED 225 Arts & Crafts for Early

+Childhood Education

 This course presents materials and techniques for promoting creative artistic development in young children.
 It explores a variety of art activities.
 Students gain hands-on experience in the artistic media and the use of art materials.
 Activities relate to the principles of child development, enhance creativity, and support all areas of the curriculum.
 Prerequisites: ED 171, or permission of instructor.
 Hours of class per week: 3.